ncihtan/htan_missing_manual/data_access/cds_cgc.md

 ## Imaging Files

 ### Direct Export
-In order to access HTAN imaging data within CRDC, navigate to the [GC Portal](https://general.datacommons.cancer.gov/#/data) in a web browser.
+In order to access HTAN imaging data within CRDC, navigate to the  <a href="https://general.datacommons.cancer.gov/#/data" target="_blank" rel="noopener noreferrer">GC Portal</a> in a web browser.

 On the Data Explorer page, expand the STUDY section on the left sidebar, scroll down, and check the box next to **Human Tumor Atlas (HTAN) imaging data**.